jh1993/UnderusedOptions/README.txt

 - Freezing Armor (2 SP): Basilisk Armor inflicts freeze instead of petrify.
 Only one armor upgrade allowed.
 - Glassifying Armor (2 SP): Basilisk Armor inflicts glassify instead of petrify.
 Only one armor upgrade allowed.

+Blinding Light:
+- Dark Units upgrade was superfluous and thus folded into the base spell.
+- Safety (3 SP): No longer affects friendly units.

 Blink:
 - The damage upgrades now deal damage equal to the spell's range, and the bursts can pass through walls if the spell has blindcasting.